pennymac/coyodlee/README.md

 The software in this repository is in an early alpha state.
 This repository is currently not accepting pull requests or responding to issues.
 If there is a bug in the code or a feature you'd like to have, feel free to fork the repository.

+## Requirements

+This library works with Ruby 2.3+.

 ## Setup

 In sandbox mode, point the ```base_url``` to ```https://developer.api.yodlee.com/ysl/restserver/v1```.